vivianzo/Shannon/README.md

 </p>

 # Extra Info
-Since this project was made for a class, the source code can only be accessed upon request.
 To learn more about this assignment, refer to the [original directions](https://github.com/vivianzo/Shannon/blob/main/Shannon%20Instructons.pdf).